-In order to fully realize our Iluminate and Pro Futuris vision, Baylor must recruit, retain, and reward a diverse faculty that is committed to excellence.
-This program is designed to accelerate the formation of a diverse faculty that will advance the University's vision whether or not there is an ongoing planned search, and whether or not there is a faculty line currently available in a particular department.
+To fully realize our Illuminate and Pro Futuris vision, Baylor must recruit, retain, and reward a diverse faculty committed to excellence.
+This program is designed to accelerate the formation of a diverse faculty that will advance the University's vision of whether there is an ongoing planned search and whether a faculty line is currently available in a particular department.

 - An exceptional scholar who provides a rare opportunity to diversify the research portfolio of a department or school, typically an individual of great eminence who would ordinarily not be available;

-- An exceptional teacher who would not only be an innovative teacher, but would also be a role model for our diverse student body;
+- An exceptional teacher who would not only be an innovative teacher but would also be a role model for our diverse student body;

 Target of Excellence Faculty Hiring Program agreements between departments and the administration vary on a case-by-case basis.
 Funding can come from department, college, or Provost's funds.
-The Provost may fully or partially fund the position.
+The provost may fully or partially fund the position.

-2) A copy of the candidate's curriculum vitae;
+- A copy of the candidate's curriculum vitae;

-3) Statement of how this person fits this program;
+- Statement of how this person fits this program;

-4) Explanation of how this person more than meets the campus' exacting standards of excellence;
+- Explanation of how this person more than meets the campus' exacting standards of excellence;

-5) Indication of unit-level resources, if any, that can be applied toward the costs of the hire;
+- Indication of unit-level resources, if any, that can be applied toward the costs of the hire;

-6) Statement of support within the hiring unit(s) for the candidate;
+- Statement of support within the hiring unit(s) for the candidate;

 In addition to the Target of Excellence Faculty Hiring Program, hiring departments are expected to engage in rigorous efforts to ensure that deep, diverse, mission-centric pools of candidates are developed in the standard search process.